SAAMA Press Release – November 2017

 |November – Month||November – Year-to-date|

-November tractor sales of 453 units were one unit more than the 452 units sold in November last year.
-On a year-to-date basis tractor sales are now 13% down on those for the same period last year.
-November combine harvester sales of 12 units were, similar to the tractor sales, one unit more than the 11 units sold in November last year.
-On a year-to-date basis combine harvester sales are approximately 15% down on last year.
+November tractor sales of 566 units were significantly (25%) up on the 453 units sold in November last year.
+On a year-to-date basis, tractor sales are now 8% up on what they were this time last year.
+November combine harvester sales of 11 units were a single unit less than the 12 units sold in November last year.
+Combine harvester sales for the year-to-date are now 7% up on last year.

 Chairman: South African Agricultural Machinery Association